Twitter event networks and the Superstar model: Analysis of a special two-type branching process

-The proofs of the theorems of Section \ref{sec:results} exploit a special two-type continuous time branching processes together with a simple surgery that proves the equivalence between this construction and the superstar model.
-We start by describing this construction and proving the equivalence between the two models.
-We shall then derive various properties (degree distribution, height and maximal degree) of the continuous time version and show how these results carry over to the Superstar Model.
+{{Let us now start}} the proofs of the main theorems of Section~\ref {sec:results}. {{The core of the proof is}} a special two-type continuous time branching processes together with a surgery operation that establishes the equivalence between this {{continuous time}} construction and the {{original}} Superstar model.
+We start by describing this construction and {{then}} prove the equivalence between the two models.